-The latest updates to Camera Raw, Lightroom Classic and the Lightroom Cloud Ecosystem were released to customers today (17 August).
+The latest updates to Camera Raw, Lightroom Classic and the Lightroom Desktop were released to customers today (17 August).
 These updates are primarily to provide new camera and lens support plus bug fixes.
 More details are provided below.

 In this release: